GetStream/stream-video-android/README.md

 ### 0.2.0 milestone

+- [ ] Local Video disconnects sometimes (ICE restarts issue for the publisher. we're waiting for the backend support)
 - [ ] Deeplink support for video call demo & dogfooding app (skip auth for the video demo, keep it for dogfooding)
 - [ ] Chat Integration
 - [ ] XML version of VideoRenderer